mezis/mezis.github.com/_drafts/learning-part-1.md

   without checking out.

-  The key is obviously to provide _relevance_ and _choice_, which is much more complicated than it sounds, as different users may look for different products.
+  The key is obviously to provide _relevance_ and _choice_, which is much more complicated than it sounds, as different users may have very different tastes.

-  This describes how I explored an AI-based, neural networks solution to relevance ranking.
+  This describes how I explored a machine learning, neural networks based solution to relevance ranking.

 ---